 The perfect place to take a picnic dinner in Revelstoke is to the Monashee Lookout!
 Majestic is the only word that can be used to describe the scene from this vantage point; the city at valley bottom to stunning views of the Monashees give an all encompassing view of Revelstoke.
 Dine at one of the picnic tables or cuddle up to a fire in the Monashee Lookout cabin with their free firewood.

-Explore the world’s only inland cedar rainforest by taking a leisurely stroll along the half-kilometre long Giant Cedars Boardwalk, and the 1.2 kilometre Skunk Cabbage Boardwalk.
+Explore the world’s only inland cedar rainforest by taking a leisurely stroll along the half-kilometre long Giant Cedars Boardwalk.
 This attraction is must-do whether you are just looking for a place to stretch your legs while on the road, or spending a day adventuring in Mount Revelstoke NP.